w3bdesign/coleridge.dev/README.md

 - Develop about page
 - Add top loading bar animation

 ##### Note: if the the homepage refreshes this is normal, this is because the hook needs to be re-rendered to fetch latest presence data.
-This will periodally run every 30seconds
+This will periodally run every minute